 As part of our new On-Premises installation, we bundle Grafana, so if you're currently using an external Grafana instance, follow these instructions to learn how to switch to the bundled Grafana.

-Please review the Software and Hardware prerequisites before installing OverOps.
+Please review the Compatibility and Requirements article before installing OverOps.
 Depending on the deployment method you select, some of the hardware and software prerequisites will differ.

 After completing the installation, you may want to check out the advanced installation information.